YiJiangFengYun/YiJiangFengYun.github.io/source/_posts/game_development-example_user_items.md

     num: number, // The property num of item is a quantity of item.
 }

-//User is type of user
+//User is the type of user
 interface User {
     id: string, // A user owns a unique id too.
     name: string, // A user has a name.